OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ### Insert models and get results (with explicit session management)

 - If you want to use a particular transaction context you can pass the `ClientSession` to the `dao.create()` method
-- This is usefully if you want to group several operations in the same transaction
+- This is useful if you want to group several operations in the same transaction
 - You can also get a result after the operations are done (here the List of results from MongoDB)
-- This relies on `MongoDBServiceV2#computeTransaction()` method which handle transaction management for any write operation
+- This relies on `MongoDBServiceV2#computeTransaction()` method which handles transaction management for any write operation

 ```java
 // Assume objects are well initialized